Benjamin-Dobell/Heimdall/Win32/README.txt

     create a package from scratch, or you can load an existing package, apply modifications and then save the package.
-Creating a package from scratch is the preferred approach, by taking this approach you're far less likely to run into file name length limitations, these are not Heimdall's own limitation but rather a limitation of the TAR archive format.
+Creating a package from scratch is the preferred approach, by taking this approach you're far less likely to run into file name length limitations.
+These are not Heimdall's own limitation but rather a limitation of the TAR archive format.

-    Before you can access Heimdall Frontend's firmware creation functionality (available from the "Create Package" tab) you must first specify which files will be included in your package as well as a few flashing options i.e. Whether or not users should repartition when flashing.
+    Before you can access Heimdall Frontend's firmware creation functionality (available from the "Create Package" tab) you must first specify which files will be included in your package, as well as a few flashing options i.e. Whether or not users should repartition when flashing.
 This information must be filled out from the "Flash" tab in exactly the same fashion you would provide information to flash your device (see "Performing